simoninireland/epydemic/doc/networkdynamics.rst

 --------------------------

 A :class:`Dynamics` object runs the process it describes over a network.
-The network is treated as a prototype that is copied before the start of each experiment, so that any manipulations or labelling the experiment caries out are torn down before the next run.
+A new working network is created for each run so that any manipulations or labelling the experiment caries out are torn down before the next run.

-.. automethod:: Dynamics.setNetworkPrototype

-.. automethod:: Dynamics.networkPrototype
+.. automethod:: Dynamics.setNetworkGenerator

 .. automethod:: Dynamics.network